brunohaf/norganas-kubernetes-pruner/README.md

 </p>

 ## Key Features

+> For safety, norganas’ automatic resource purging was replaced with a reporting mechanism that generates a “to-purge” list.
+This list can be sent to external repositories—such as an Azure file share in the current implementation—enabling easy integration with notification systems for auditing or contesting, as well as automation pipelines for orchestrating resource deletion.

 - Fetches ingress volumetry through Prometheus monitoring (`http_requests_total` metric).
 - Filters purging scope to releases tagged with labels.